 BACKGROUND

 Approximately 40% of the world’s population are overweight or obese [1].
-High body mass index (BMI) is increasingly prevalent amongst patients with rheumatoid arthritis (RA), estimated to be up to 60% [2–4].
-Obesity is a well-characterised risk factor for developing RA and is an increasingly common comorbidity on first presentation of the condition [5,6].
+High body mass index (BMI) is increasingly prevalent, up to 60%, amongst patients with rheumatoid arthritis (RA) [2–4].
+Obesity is a risk factor for developing RA and common on first presentation [5,6].

-Previous studies have demonstrated an association between obesity and adverse outcomes in RA, including higher disease activity, raised inflammatory markers, and increased disability [4,6,7].
-In particular, high BMI at diagnosis is associated with reduced likelihood of achieving low disease activity or remission, compared to those of normal BMI, regardless of the disease modifying anti-rheumatic drug (DMARD) used [7–10].
-However, most studies have been conducted in early arthritis, or within the first three years of diagnosis, and similar work in patients with established disease is lacking [9].
+Previous studies demonstrate association between obesity and adverse outcomes in RA, including higher disease activity, raised inflammatory markers, and increased disability [4,6,7].
+High BMI at diagnosis is associated with reduced likelihood of achieving low disease activity or remission, compared to those of normal BMI, regardless of disease modifying anti-rheumatic drug (DMARD) [7–10].
+However, most studies have been conducted in early arthritis, or within the first three years of diagnosis.
+Evidence in patients with established disease is lacking [9].

-Of note, patients with high BMI have been shown to have slower radiographic progression [11,12], despite these poorer clinical outcomes.
-The explanation for this apparent paradoxical relationship between BMI and radiographic progression is not clear, but may be due to differential csDMARD exposures in obese and overweight patients, particularly if the disease activity score (DAS28) is used as a treatment target (the “treat-to-target” approach).
-The effect of increased adiposity on inflammation is reflected in several components of DAS28 including erythrocyte sedimentation rate (ESR), C-reactive protein (CRP), and swollen joint count [4,13].
-Furthermore, patient-reported outcome measures (PROMs) in RA indicate a strong association between obesity and decreased health-related quality of life (HRQoL) [8,10].
-Low likelihood of remission in such patients may therefore be due to a pro-inflammatory state, or PROMs, e.g. patient global assessment.
+Despite this, patients with high BMI appear to have slower radiographic progression [11,12] The explanation for this apparent paradox between BMI and radiographic progression is unclear, but could reflect increased csDMARD exposures in obese and overweight patients, particularly if disease activity score (DAS28) is used as a treatment target (“treat-to-target” approach).
+Excess adiposity is an inflammatory state and can increase DAS28 scores.
+[4,13].
+This is further compounded by the effect of obesity on global health scores- obesity in RA is strongly associated with decreased health-related quality of life (HRQoL) [8,10].
+Low likelihood of remission may therefore be due to a pro-inflammatory state, or patient global assessment.

-Despite the difference in remission outcomes between obese and non-obese patients with RA, the same treat-to-target approach continues to be used for all.
-It is not known whether obese and overweight patients require more intensive csDMARD therapy, or increased dose of commonly used csDMARDs, such as methotrexate (MTX), in order to achieve the same treatment targets as patients with normal BMI.
-Such information would enable more informed prescribing practices at diagnosis, in conjunction with a holistic approach encompassing diet and lifestyle advice.
+Despite the difference in remission outcomes between obese and non-obese patients with RA, the same treat-to-target approach is used for all.
+It is not known whether obese and overweight patients require more intensive csDMARD therapy, or increased dose of csDMARDs, such as methotrexate (MTX), to achieve the same treatment targets as patients with normal BMI.
+Such information would enable more informed prescribing practices, along with a holistic approach encompassing diet and lifestyle.

-Measurement of Efficacy of Treatment in the Era of Outcome in Rheumatology (METEOR) is an international, observational database, capturing real-world data of the daily clinical practice and management of patients with RA.
-As of 2016, the database contains data from >39,000 patients, >200,000 visits, in 32 different countries, and continues to grow [14,15].
-The database comprises anonymised patient data, including basic demographics, and information at baseline and follow-up visits including disease activity and components, physical function, and medication use [16].
+Measurement of Efficacy of Treatment in the Era of Outcome in Rheumatology (METEOR) is an international, observational database, capturing real-world data of daily clinical practice and management of patients with RA [14,15].

-We aimed to explore the associations between overweight or obese (i.e. increased) BMI and response to treatment and DMARD prescribing patterns, stratified by patients with early and established RA, over a 12-month period.
-We explored the association between increased BMI and response to csDMARD therapy and remission, and identify whether BMI is associated with use of combination csDMARDs and dose of MTX prescribed.
+We aimed to explore associations between overweight or obese (i.e. increased) BMI and response to treatment and DMARD prescribing patterns, stratified by early and established RA, over 12 months.
+We explored the association between increased BMI and response to csDMARD therapy and remission, and identify whether BMI is associated with use of combination csDMARDs and MTX dose.

 METHODS